Scheduled MonumentsWalesWomaston Castle Mound

 What is Womaston Castle Mound?

-Womaston Castle Mound is a motte and bailey earthwork located in Radnorshire, Wales, dating to the Norman period following the Anglo-Norman conquest of the region.
+Womaston Castle Mound is a motte and bailey earthwork situated in Radnorshire, Wales, representing Norman or early medieval defensive architecture.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD118.

 What period does Womaston Castle Mound date from?

 Womaston Castle Mound dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Womaston Castle Mound?